Shanghai Bedtime Stories

 Each story was a droplet of color.

 The dragon told her to paint the sky from below, to send the stories upward so the towers could remember how to feel.
+Mei raised the brush.
+Her hand shook once, then steadied.

-Mei raised the brush, heart pounding, and drew a sweeping arc across the cavern ceiling.
+She drew a sweeping arc across the cavern ceiling.

 She emerged onto the Bund just as the clock struck nine.

 Grandmother knelt beside her, eyes shining.
+"I heard music," she whispered, and she sounded like a child herself.

-And on nights when fog rolled in thick as cotton, she pressed her palm against any wall, closed her eyes, and felt the colors travel through steel and stone, ready to paint the sky again.
+Years later, when she had grown taller than the railing itself, the dragon's pearl still glimmered faintly beneath her sleeve, a secret star tied to her pulse.
+And on nights when fog rolled in so thick she could taste the river in it, she pressed her palm against any wall, closed her eyes, and felt the colors travel through steel and stone, ready to paint the sky again.

-The city never forgot, and neither did she.
+The city never forgot.
+Neither did she.

-Create Your Own Shanghai Bedtime Story
+Create Your Own Version

 Washington Dc Bedtime Stories